esper-io/console_docs/docs/devices-groups/device-settings.md

 When you select the ‘Schedule Delivery’ checkbox, you will be prompted to enter the start date and the time.
-You can choose the date and time to correspond with the console time zone or the device time zone.
+You can choose the date and time to correspond with the Console time zone or the device time zone.

 ![](./images/devicesettings/13_Groups_devices_details_screen_settings_quick_actions_send_message_modal_schedul_delivery.png)